dhlab-epfl/cadasters/README.md

 # Cadasters segmentation
-Demo for PDM work on venitian cadaster segmentation
+Demo for venitian cadaster segmentation

 This code is a demo for the segmentation of the venitian cadaster.
 It is a work in progress and is not optimized.
 Comments and suggestions are welcome.